neurostuff/NiMARE/docs/documentation.rst

 Overview
 ````````````

-If you have questions, or need help with using NiMARE check out `NeuroStars`_.
+If you have questions, or need help with using NiMARE, check out `NeuroStars`_.

-There are two broadly defined types of neuroimaging meta-analyses: coordinate-based
+There are two broadly defined types of neuroimaging meta-analysis: coordinate-based
-meta-analyses and image-based meta-analyses.
+and image-based meta-analyses.

 A coordinate-based meta-analysis uses a set of coordinates indicating measured BOLD
-activation as its input. `NeuroSynth`_, for example, performs coordinate based meta-analyses
+activation as its input.
+`NeuroSynth`_ and `BrainMap`_, for example, perform coordinate-based meta-analyses
 on peak activation coordinates.

 Image-based meta-analyses, on the other hand, use full statistical maps as their input.
 You could use a data repository like `NeuroVault`_ to perform an image based meta-analysis.

 NiMARE implements tools for doing both types of meta-analyses.
-It also has the capacity
-to pull data from databases.
+It also has the capacity to pull data from databases.

+In addition to meta-analyses, NiMARE plans to support a range of related methods
+that use meta-analytic fMRI data, including automated annotation, functional decoding,
+meta-analytic parcellation, meta-analytic clustering, and meta-analytic
+coactivation modeling.

 Databases
 ````````````